matrix-org/synapse/docs/specification.rst

 Joining rooms
 -------------
+..
+TODO kegan
   - TODO: What does the home server have to do to join a user to a room?

 Users need to join a room in order to send and receive events in that room.
 A user can join a room by making a request to ``/join/<room alias or id>`` with::